grantcarthew/node-console-probe/README.md

   ]
 }

-console.probe(donut)
+console.probe(donut) // Throws exception 'console.probe is not a function'
+probe.apply()
+console.probe(donut) // Writes to the console

+const foo = {}
+probe.apply(foo)
+foo.probe(donut) // Writes to the console

+const probeFunc = probe.get()
+probeFunc(donut) // Writes to the console

 ```

-The above code will produce the following result in the console:
+The above code will produce the following result when it writes to the console:

 ![Example][example-image]